-This form is to be completed by the Applicant and all individuals identified below and submitted to your SBA Participating Lender.
+This form is to be completed by the authorized representative of the Applicant and submitted to your SBA Participating Lender.
 Submission of the requested information is required to make a determination regarding eligibility for financial assistance.
 Failure to submit the information would affect that determination.